 CHACALTAYA SKI RESORT FACTS:

-– Highest lift accessed terrain on Earth at 17,785 feet (higher than everest base camp)
+– The highest lift-accessed terrain on Earth at 17,785 feet (higher than Everest base camp)

--1 Rope Tow (first rope tow installed in South America when installed in 1939)
+– 1 Rope Tow (first rope tow installed in South America when it was installed in 1939)

-– Installed in 1939, runs via a car engine & allows 660 vertical feet of skiing/riding
+– Rope tow Installed in 1939, runs via a car engine & allows 660 vertical feet of skiing/riding

 – 2nd closest ski resort to Earth’s equator at 16° Latitude (closest is in Indonesia…)